-How I differ from other resume writers
+How I differ from other professional resume writers

 Professional resume writers are not all the same.
 We all have different backgrounds, experience, skills, and theories about what makes an excellent resume.